matty-r/urChat/README.md

 urChat
 ======

 urChat is a Java based IRC Client designed around usability and minimal resource impact on your system.

 Contributions
 ======
 If you would like to assist in the development of urChat take a look at the Issues associated with the project.
 Please let me know if you wish to tackle a certain issue.

+### Update (13 AUG 23)

+* Add support for SASL (PLAIN) Authentication
+* Add auto-Nickserv authentication
+* Added a MessageDialog for showing alerts,warnings.. etc
+* Clickable links have been implemented, and can be toggled
+* Tab now highlights/flashes if you're mentioned
+* Disconnecting/Reconnecting to the server is now done correctly

-=Update (23 DEC 14)
+### Update (23 DEC 14)

 * Added check to make sure a user doesn't already exist in the users list before attempting to add them.

-=Update (22 DEC 14)
+### Update (22 DEC 14)

 * Added support for 403(NoSuchChannel) and 461(NotEnoughParameters) - Goofybud16

-=Update (21 DEC 14)
+### Update (21 DEC 14)

 * Improved MessageHandler
 * Added tab Drag and Drop functionality - thanks jnorgan